yanhengliu/glomeruli_segmentation/README.md

 # Glomeruli Segmentation Project

 This project focuses on the segmentation of glomeruli in kidney tissue images using deep learning models.
-It includes scripts for data preprocessing, model training (U-Net and Mask R-CNN), and evaluation.
+It includes scripts for data preprocessing, model training (U-Net and Mask R-CNN) and inference (Cerberus), and evaluation.

 ## Project Structure